 Michel took that in stride.
 "You think he's going to pawn that weird pocket chrono?"

 "Hell no!"
 Kiki nearly shouted.
 "He never even takes that off!
-It's like his last remaining memory of Hatte or something."
+It's like his last remaining memory of Hera or something."

 Michel looked at Kiki curiously.
 "Do you even know how the Commander got it?"